leneti/yaml-fm-lint/README.md

 | extensions         | [".md"] | Array of extensions of files to parse.                                                                              |
 | includeDirs        | []      | Array of directories to include in linting.                                                                                    |
 | requiredAttributes | []      | Array of attributes that must be present in the yaml front matter.                                                             |

-## Dependencies
-Because [front matter](https://github.com/jxson/front-matter) is no longer maintained this package uses a locally updated version of it - see [COPYING](https://github.com/leneti/yaml-fm-lint/blob/main/COPYING) for license information.